lcpz/lain/Widgets.md

 We say this because, for some widget, `function` return a table to be used for notification and update purposes.

-Almost all widgets can be set by an input function called `settings`: you can markup textboxes and do other customizations within it.
+Almost all widgets can be set by an input function called `settings`: you can markup textboxes and do whatever customization within it.

 - [alsa](https://github.com/copycat-killer/lain/wiki/alsa)
 - [alsabar](https://github.com/copycat-killer/lain/wiki/alsabar)